Ryan Etten

 Actions

-Ryan Etten is a Senior Architect and Team Lead at Red Hat, specializing in the intersection of cloud-native architectures and the human systems required to sustain them.
-A Red Hat Certified OpenShift Architect, Ryan guides organizations through secure digital transformations rooted in Kubernetes, GitOps, and Zero Trust principles.
-Beyond the stack, he leads and drives the core initiatives behind CNCF's Merge Forward Neurodiversity group, a community advancing neurodiversity in cloud native, and advocates for "inclusive-by-default" governance.
-Through his "Agile for Every Brain" framework, Ryan works to refactor community structures for diverse cognitive styles.
-As the founder and organizer of the Madison, Wisconsin CNCF group, he remains dedicated to ensuring that the human architectures powering open source are as resilient and scalable as the code itself.
+Ryan Etten is a Principal Solutions Architect at Broadcom, working at the intersection of cloud-native architecture and the human systems that sustain it.
+A Red Hat Certified OpenShift Architect, he guides organizations through secure transformations built on Kubernetes, GitOps, and Zero Trust.
+Beyond the stack, he leads core initiatives in CNCF's Merge Forward Neurodiversity group and, through his "Agile for Every Brain" framework, works to refactor community structures for diverse cognitive styles.
+He founded MOSAIC — Madison's Open Source and AI Communities — and organizes the local CNCF and AAIF chapters and DevFest Wisconsin, on the conviction that the human architectures behind open source should be as resilient and scalable as the code.

 Area of Expertise